 - Zoning Code Amendments.
 Review zoning requirements and consider development of a regulating plan for the 5th Avenue Extension to be incorporated into the zoning code.
 Encourage redevelopment of multi-story buildings to have consistent setback requirements to provide more continuous pedestrian experience. - Create 6th Avenue Secondary Pedestrian Way.
-Utilize lighting, brick pavers, street trees, wayfinding to create an attractive route for walkers.
+Utilize lighting, brick pavers, street trees, wayfinding to create an attractive route for walkers. - Connectivity.
+Ensure there is connectivity to the Grand Central Station site. - US 41/5th Avenue South Streetscape improvements similar to US 41/9th Avenue in the including the following interim improvements:

-- Connectivity.
-Ensure there is connectivity to the Grand Central Station site. - US 41/5th Avenue South Streetscape improvements similar to US 41/9th Avenue in the including the following interim improvements: - o Installation of uniform sidewalks in the public right-of-way. - Utilize bollards with street trees to create on-street parking - o Reduced number of lanes and lane widths - o Provide bike lanes - o Banner poles and streetlights should be incorporated. - Right-of-way landscaping that highlights the area, provides shade, and where possible, provide landscaped medians. - US 41/5th Avenue South ultimate improvements would include a complete street configuration. - Gateway.
+- o Installation of uniform sidewalks in the public right-of-way. - o On-street parking - Reduced number of lanes and lane widths - o Provide bike lanes - Banner poles and streetlights should be incorporated. - Right-of-way landscaping that highlights the area, provides shade, and where possible, provide landscaped medians. - US 41/5th Avenue South ultimate improvements could include a complete street configuration. - Gateway.
 A gateway feature in the vicinity of the intersection of US 41/5th Avenue South and Goodlette-Frank Road would announce the entry into Downtown Naples.